 The whippet has a very short, smooth coat that needs very little grooming.
 The breed sheds at a low to moderate rate, but shedding tends to increase seasonally.
 Most whippets only need periodical brushing with a grooming mitt and occasional bathing.
 Their nails should be kept short to prevent slipping on slick floors.

 Whippets are full of energy and sometimes a bit goofy, but they also have a lazy side when indoors.
-In short, don't expect your whippet to stay off the furniture.
-The whippet will do well in an apartment as long as you can take him for a walk or to a dog park.
+In short, do not expect your whippet to stay off the furniture.
+The whippet will do well in an apartment as long as you can take it for a walk or to a dog park.
 Without exercise, you may see some destructive indoor habits, but they will wear off steam quickly when exercised.
 They tend to get along well with other dogs without being prone to being aggressive around them.

 Proper training and socialization are both important for the whippet, as with all dogs.
 While the whippet may not seem like the sharpest tool in the shed, the breed is able to learn well with persistence and encouragement.

 They are rarely aggressive and act quite welcoming to strangers.
 For this reason, they do not make ideal guard dogs.
-In fact, the American Whippet Club says the whippet often shows "Excessive Greeting Disorder" for both his family and anybody visiting.
+In fact, the American Whippet Club says the whippet often shows "Excessive Greeting Disorder" for both its family and anybody visiting.
 You will need to train your whippet not to be over-exuberant when you come home or somebody rings the doorbell.

 It is important to know that cats and other small animals may provoke the whippet's predatory instinct.
 Proper socialization is essential, but the breed might never truly be trusted around small creatures.
 They are suitable for multi-dog households as long as any other breeds are similarly well-behaved with other dogs.